jonatanvicente/docker-k8s-training/labs/lab_3.md

     matchLabels:
       app: front
 ```
 - The **revisionHistoryLimit** field in a Deployment controls how many old ReplicaSets Kubernetes keeps for rollback purposes.
-For example, if you set it to 3, Kubernetes will keep only the last 3 revisions of the Deployment’s ReplicaSets.
-Older ReplicaSets will be garbage collected automatically.
+For example, if you set it to 3, Kubernetes will keep only the last 3 revisions of the Deployment’s ReplicaSets. **Older ReplicaSets will be garbage collected automatically.**
-	- You cannot see old revisions beyond what kubectl rollout history shows.
+	- **You cannot see old revisions beyond what kubectl rollout history shows**.
 If you want to keep full history, you need to increase **revisionHistoryLimit.**

 ![Revision History](../images/revision_history.png)